Skip to main content

 AQA A Level PE Past Papers: Where to Access Them

+So where do you actually get them?
 The official source is the AQA website.
-Navigate to the “Assessment resources” tab and filter by resource type.
-You will find question papers, mark schemes, and examiners’ reports for each sitting since the current specification launched.
+Head to the “Assessment resources” tab, filter by resource type, and you’ll find question papers, mark schemes, and examiners’ reports for every sitting since the current spec launched.

-Paper 1: Factors Affecting Participation in Physical Activity and Sport — a two-hour written paper worth 105 marks and 35% of the A Level.
-This covers applied anatomy and physiology, skill acquisition, and sport and society.
+Paper 1: Factors Affecting Participation in Physical Activity and Sport — two hours, 105 marks, 35% of your A Level.
+Covers applied anatomy and physiology, skill acquisition, and sport and society.

-Paper 2: Factors Affecting Optimal Performance in Physical Activity and Sport — also two hours, 105 marks, and 35%.
-This examines exercise physiology, biomechanical movement, sport psychology, and technology in sport.
+Paper 2: Factors Affecting Optimal Performance in Physical Activity and Sport — also two hours, 105 marks, 35%.
+This one hits exercise physiology, biomechanical movement, sport psychology, and technology in sport.

-Paper 3: The Non-Exam Assessment (NEA) — worth 30% of the total grade.
-This includes a practical performance element and a written analysis and evaluation project (the investigative project, sometimes called the coursework).
+Paper 3: The Non-Exam Assessment (NEA) — worth 30% of the total.
+That’s your practical performance plus the written analysis and evaluation project.
+Some people call it coursework.
+AQA doesn’t love that term.

-For Paper 1 and Paper 2, AQA provides both specimen papers and live past papers from each exam series.
-Always download the mark scheme alongside the question paper — you cannot learn effectively from one without the other.
-The examiners’ reports, published after each results day, are equally valuable and routinely overlooked.
-We will come back to those.
+For Paper 1 and Paper 2, you’ll get both specimen papers and live past papers from each exam series.
+Always — and I mean always — download the mark scheme alongside the question paper.
+You can’t learn properly from one without the other.
+And the examiners’ reports?
+Most students ignore them entirely.
+Big mistake.
+We’ll come back to that.

-If you are studying PE alongside other subjects, our guides on how to use past papers effectively and our A Level subject hub cover broader revision strategies that apply across the board.
+If you’re studying PE alongside other subjects, our guides on how to use past papers effectively and our A Level subject hub cover broader revision strategies that work across the board.

 AQA A Level PE Exam Structure Explained